-- 9.1 A total of 146 dairy sheds had active discharges in the Tasman District during the 2015/2016 season.
-Of these, 140 farm dairies operated as Permitted Activities and the remaining six held Resource Consents authorising discharge treated effluent to water. - 9.2 All farms were inspected this season.
-The results of this survey were: - 94% Compliant. - 4% Non-Compliant - 2% Significantly Non-Compliant - 9.3 Heading into the new dairy season Tasman District continues to present a good rate of compliance with respect to farm dairy effluent management; however, improvement can always be made.
+- 9.1 A total of 139 dairy sheds had active discharges in the Tasman District during the 2016/2017 season.
+Of these, 134 farm dairies operated as Permitted Activities and the remaining five held Resource Consents authorising discharge treated effluent to water. - 9.2 All farms were inspected this season.
+The results of this survey were: - 93% Compliant. - 4% Non-Compliant - 3% Significantly Non-Compliant - 9.3 Where non-compliance was detected the Council took appropriate action (in accordance with its Enforcement Policy) to address any adverse environmental effects and provide an appropriate punitive response to the level of offending.
+This ranged from education and warnings for minor breaches, through to prosecution before the Environment Court for two serious offences with significant adverse environmental effects. - 9.4 Heading into the new dairy season Council hopes to see continuity of a good rate of compliance with respect to farm dairy effluent management in the district, however, it recognises that improvements can always be made and will target resources to achieve this outcome.